vimeh/.dotfiles/home/.var/app/org.mozilla.firefox/.mozilla/firefox/yamnhios.default-release/chrome/note.md

 Here's the [reddit thread](https://www.reddit.com/r/firefox/comments/rq40cj/cant_find_profile_folder_for_firefox_flatpak_on/) with the info on how this was found

 # Misc
-Need to go to about:config and turn on the preference for legacy stylesheets
+- Need to go to about:config and turn on the preference for legacy stylesheets
+- Need to allow the flatpak access to the location of the symlinked file (flatseal), or just copy the actual file